TheWiseSailor/SVG/README.md

 - The tool offers a wide range of assistance for adding text to logo designs.
 To improve the typography of their logos, users may select from a broad variety of fonts, alter text size, alignment, and spacing, and add different text effects like outlines, shadows, and curves.

  - After the logo design is finished, users may export their work as SVG files, making it simple to integrate it with other design tools or platforms.
-In order to facilitate cooperation and criticism, users may also send their logos directly from the application via email or social media.e.
+In order to facilitate cooperation and criticism, users may also send their logos directly from the application via email or social media.

 ## Installation <a name="installation"></a>

+ To install and run the SVG Logo Maker, follow these steps: <br>

+ 1. Clone the repo: NOTE   :changing the name of the repo once im done with all this
+ 2. Navigate to the project directory: `cd svg-logo-maker`
+ 3. Install the necessary dependencies: `npm install`
+ 4. Start the application: `npm start`
+ 5. Open your web browser and access the application at [http://localhost:3000](http://localhost:3000)

+## Usage <a name="usage"></a>
+## Contributing <a name="contributing"></a>
+## License <a name="license"></a>
+## Contact <a name="contact"></a>
+## Recording <a name="Recording"></a>
+## Repository <a name="Repository"></a>